ipfabric/docs/docs/support/known_issues/Vendors/cisco/Adding_AAA_user_to_Cisco_ACS.md

 ![acs16](acs18.png)

-You can now test the user and then add it to IP Fabric authentication list.
+You can now test the user and then add it to the IP Fabric authentication list.